goldiloxio/lib-deepdocs-js/README.md

 - [ ] improve existing documentation comments
 - [x] think about prefix/suffix for the name of this package (lib/script/js)
 - [ ] make output readme filename configurable
-- [ ] remove all the README files in a specified source path
+- [ ] create command to remove all the README files in a specified source path